nykevinwong/leetcode-review/interview-prep-notes/algorithm/sorting/sorting.md

 in-place algoirthm
 O(N^2) quadratic time
 O(1) constant space
-stable sort when euqality operator is NOT used for comparision.
+stable sort when euqality operator is NOT used for comparision & never swap when two elments values are considered the same.
 ```

 ## partition array into two parts.